sharmasas/qiskit-sdk-py/README.md

 Now that the SDK is installed, it's time to begin working with QISKit.
 First, get your API token:

--  Create an `IBM Quantum Experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
+-  Create an [IBM Quantum Experience (QX)](https://quantumexperience.ng.bluemix.net/) account if you haven't already done so
 -  Get an API token from the Quantum Experience website under “My Account” > “Personal Access Token”

-This API token allows you to execute your programs into the IBM Quantum Experience backends.
+This API token allows you to execute your programs on the IBM Quantum Experience backends.

-We are ready to try out some QASM examples, which runs via the local simulator.
+We are now ready to try out some QASM examples, which runs via the local simulator.

 This is a simple superpesition example.